-- You can create instances by using existing images. - You can change the system disk in any of the following ways: - By using a public image. - By using other images other than public ones. - You can obtain custom images in the following ways: - By creating a custom image by using a snapshot. - By creating a custom image by using a an instance. - By importing a custom image. - After creating custom images, you can perform the following operations: - Copy your custom images to other regions. - Share your custom images with other Alibaba Cloud users. - Export custom images to local testing environments or your private cloud environments.
+- You can Create an instance from a custom image. - You can change the system disk of an ECS instance by using either of the following methods: - Replace the image of the system disk with a public image. - Replace the image of the system disk with a non-public image. - You can obtain a custom image by using the following methods: - Create a custom image by using a snapshot. - Create a custom image by using an instance. - Import an on-premises custom image. - · After creating custom images, you can perform the following operations: - Copy your custom images from one region to another. - Share your custom images with other Alibaba Cloud accounts. - Export your custom images to on-premises testing environments or private cloud environments.